abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   - When certain constraints and properties are imposed on a binary tree, it results in a number of variations of binary trees.
 - Binary Search Tree
   ![binary tree](./img/binary-tree.webp)
+  - It's a **Sorted Binary Tree**.
     - A binary tree where the `left` child is less than the parent and the `right` child is greater than the parent.
+    - These sorting rules are recursive, meaning that they apply to every (node & sub-tree) in the tree
   - This property of Binary Search Tree makes it suitable for **searching operations** as at each node we can decide accurately whether the value will be in left subtree or right subtree.
 Therefore, it is called a Search Tree.
 - AVL Tree
   - A self-balancing binary search tree.
 It is named after its two inventors, **Adelson-Velsky** and **Landis**.